rfo909/RForth/README.md

 The interpreter is growing in complexity, and it is also relatively slow, chewing through 5-10k byte code instructions per second on my laptop.

-That may sound a lot, but with byte code running the whole REPL, interpreter and compiler, especially all the dictionary lookups, compilation speed is slow.
+That may sound a lot, but byte code running the whole REPL, interpreter and compiler, means it must do the dictionary traversals.
+And since all of my byte code assembly codes are available to Forth, the initial dictionary has about 60 entries just for those, plus some 30 others for base Forth words.
+This means compile is slow.

 Speed?
 ------